+Almost 20,000 people in the Humber, Coast and Vale area are diagnosed with cancer each year.
+This is a rate significantly higher than the England average.
 Patients who are diagnosed earlier have a better chance of being treated successfully for cancer and surviving for longer.
 If cancer is diagnosed early, there is an 81% chance of survival.
 If diagnosed late, the chance of survival drops dramatically to 26%.

-By raising awareness of the signs and symptoms of cancer in the general population and optimising clinical practice and systems to improve access to diagnostics, we can improve the rates of early diagnosis and treatment of cancers.
+By raising awareness of the signs and symptoms of cancer in the general population and optimising clinical systems to improve access to diagnostics, we can improve the rates of early diagnosis and treatment of cancers.

-Cancer Champion Training Programme
+Cancer Champion Programme

 One of the ways we are raising awareness is through our Cancer Champions Training Programme.
 Anyone and everyone can be a Cancer Champion – it’s about real people raising awareness about cancer in their community.
-Our free half day training session covers the key facts, statistics, symptoms and screenings which are linked to a number of cancers.
-Click here for more information and to sign up to free Cancer Champion training.
+Our free half day training session or one-hour virtual sessions, covers the key facts, statistics, symptoms and screenings which are linked to a number of cancers.

-Faecal Immunochemical Testing (FIT Test)
+Faecal Immunochemical Testing (FIT)

-The NHS has started rolling out the new bowel cancer screening test (FIT – faecal immunochemical test) as part of the NHS Bowel Cancer Screening Programme in England and the Cancer Alliance are supporting the implementation of FIT into primary care throughout the Humber, Coast and Vale area.
+The NHS recently rolled out a new bowel cancer screening test (FIT – faecal immunochemical test) as part of the NHS Bowel Cancer Screening Programme in England and the Humber, Coast and Vale Cancer Alliance has supported the implementation of FIT into primary care throughout our area.

 Targeted Lung Health Check Programme